Art by Bob Dornborg

-My wife says that the weather we're having is bad.
+My wife says the weather we're having is bad.
 She talks to me about the greenhouse effect over breakfast.
-I nod a few times, not listening, and she continues to talk knowing that I'm not listening.
+I nod a few times, not listening, and she continues to talk knowing I'm not listening.

 Her comments aren't really for me; she'd say this sort of thing to anyone.
 I sip my coffee and imagine her in the checkout line at the market, talking away to the person in front of her about the danger of warm weather during a New England winter.
 I imagine this person nodding as they hurriedly hand their money to the cashier.
 My wife will then tell the cashier all about it.

 "Don't you think so, Ray?" she asks me.
 She is making lunch for our two children, Alicia and Colin.
 Today it is peanut butter and grape jelly on wheat bread.
 Both children hate wheat bread, and will whine and groan when they discover this flaw in their lunch.